VPGTrans: Transfer Visual Prompt Generator across LLMs: Introduction

 \paragraph{Results and Findings.}

-Via extensive experiments on the above two scenarios (\cf $\S$\ref{sec:tas} \& $\S$\ref{sec:tat}), we gain the following key observations. \begin{itemize}[leftmargin=7.5mm] \item VPGTrans helps achieve comparable or better performance with at most 10 times acceleration for the small-to-large transfer across LLMs in the same type, while also enabling training with less data and resulting in more stable training.
+Via extensive experiments on the transfer across LLM sizes and types (\cf $\S$\ref{sec:tas} \& $\S$\ref{sec:tat}), we gain the following key observations: \begin{itemize}[leftmargin=7.5mm] \item VPGTrans helps to avoid the performance drop caused by directly inheriting the VPG and achieves at most 10 times acceleration for the small-to-large transfer across LLMs in the same type.

-\item VPGTrans can also achieve at most 5 times acceleration for the transfers between different model types.
+\item VPGTrans can also achieve comparable or better performance than training from scratch and achieve at most 5 times acceleration for the transfers between different model types.